Welcome to the Dancers’ Workshop

 State of the Art

 We have three studios under one roof with enough size to accommodate all levels .
-Parents can use either our indoor or outdoor waiting areas, depending upon the weather.
+For the safety of the children, we ask that parents drop their children off at our doors, and our instructors will walk your child out to you when class has finished.
 Our studio is located in a neighborhood with a number of restaurants, coffee shops, grocery stores, and shopping areas within several blocks of the studio.
 The office is staffed during most class periods to help with registration or scheduling issues and for dropping off payments.

-Sharon Mathews (Co-Artistic Director) is co-artistic director of BRBT and co-owner of The Dancers’ Workshop.
-From 1976 to August 2014, she served as Director of Dance for Baton Rouge Magnet High School.
-She holds a BS in Education and an MS in Dance from LSU.
-She has been named Outstanding Dance Educator in the state by the Louisiana Association of Health, Physical Education, Recreation and Dance.
-She is a member of the Board of Directors of Regional Dance America Southwest, the Superintendent’s Task Force for Arts in Education and the State Arts Contents Standards Committee and has written curriculum guides for dance at the state and parish levels.
-She was resident choreographer for the BR Opera and has choreographed for the Gilbert and Sullivan Society, LSU Opera, LSU Theatre and Theatre Baton Rouge.
-Choreography includes Carmen and The King and I for LSU and Oklahoma! and West Side Story for Theatre Baton Rouge.
-In 2003 she was inducted into the University High School Hall of Distinction and Baton Rouge Magnet High School Hall of Fame.
+Sharon Mathews is co-owner of the Dancers’ Workshop and retired co-artistic director of the BRBT.
+She worked as Dance Director for Baton Rouge High School from 1976 until her retirement in 2014.
+Ms. Mathews holds a BS and MS in dance from Louisiana State University.
+The Louisiana Association of Health, Physical Education, Recreation and Dance have named her Outstanding Dance Educator in Louisiana.
+Ms. Mathews serves on the Board of Directors of Regional Dance America Southwest, and is a member of the Superintendent’s Task Force for Arts in Education and the State Arts Contents Standards Committee.
+She has written curriculum guides for dance at the state and parish levels.
+Ms. Mathews was resident choreographer for the Baton Rouge Opera and has choreographed for Baton Rouge Gilbert and Sullivan Society, LSU Opera, LSU Theatre, and Baton Rouge Little Theater.
+Her choreography includes Carmen and The King and I for LSU and Oklahoma! and West Side Story for Baton Rouge Little Theater.
+In 2003, she was inducted into the University High School Hall of Distinction and Baton Rouge Magnet High School Hall of Fame.
+In 2007, she and Ms. Buchmann received the Baton Rouge Area Foundation’s John W. Barton Excellence in Nonprofit Management award.
 She is an ABT Certified Teacher who has successfully completed the ABT Teacher Training Institute in Primary through Level 7 and Partnering of the ABT National Training Curriculum.

 The Dancers’ Workshop